 At the turn in the Road next to the Shell Gas Station is the Side Car Bar and a local meeting place with micro beers on tap and pool tables.
 Across the street in another similar bar.

-And across the street is the Coronado Brewing Company (14) at 1205 Knoxville St. (619-275-2215), which is a 22,000 square foot facility with a nice comfortable beer tasting room that’s open daily at 11 a.m. till 9 p.m. during the week and till 9:30 p.m. on Friday and Saturday featuring their world famous beer.
+Across the street is the Coronado Brewing Company (14) at 1205 Knoxville St. (619-275-2215), which is a 22,000 square foot facility with a nice comfortable beer tasting room that’s open daily at 11 a.m. till 10 p.m. serving their world famous beer.
 By now you are probably thinking that you have died and went to heaven, because your wife can be buying Christmas decorations and you can be a sipping a micro brewed beer at a blue ribbon micro brewery.
 It’s also dog friendly.
 So bring your pooch.

 At one time the southern end of Bay Park was know as the Morena Furniture District and it is still home to several of the most recommended places to purchase furniture and home decor and accessories in San Diego.
 Two notable destinations are House of Houser that offers the finest rattan furniture in San Diego with its well appointed showroom that’s second to none.